maximeYon/MMD/methods/README.md

 # Implementation details

-All functions that concern a specific method are located in methods/name (folder currently named 'models' will be renamed to 'methods').
+All functions that concern a specific method are located in methods/name.
 In that folder, a specific set of functions must be present that conforms to the following structure of the function call

 ```matlab
 m = name_1d_data2fit(signal, xps, opt, ind)